questionable-innovations/QSAT_2024-2025/PSU/Documentation/v2 README.md

 *Note: If you configure S1 into the “ON” mode and have also connected the enable pin to a microcontroller, make sure to leave that GPIO pin as an input pin, as otherwise you will waste power through the 1.5k resistor.*

 ### USB charging
+The board is capable of charging a lithium-ion battery by connecting a USB charger.
 The two USB connectors (USB-C and micro-USB) are provided for convenience.
 DO NOT CHARGE USING BOTH CONNECTORS AT ONCE.
 The battery will charge up to 800mA (USB power supply willing).
 This rate can be decreased by changing the value of R6, according to the datasheet of the battery charger.